 Bitbucket Pipelines provides a set of default variables as well as the ability to define your own variables.
 You can mark variables as secured for additional security of your passwords, tokens, and other values.

 Reference variables in your pipeline

-Variables are set as environment variables in the build container.
+Variables are configured as environment variables in the build container.
 You can access the variables from the bitbucket-pipelines.yml file or any script that you invoke by referring to them in the following way:

 AWS_SECRET is the name of the variable.

-You can override the default variables by specifying an environment variable with the name of a default variable.
+You can override the default variables by specifying a variable with the same name.

 The absolute path of the directory that the repository is cloned into within the Docker container.